 The RBC Path app (available in Apple App Store and Google Play) provides local maps to help you find nearby medical facilities, and contacts for local medical experts who can provide emergency assistance.
 You can input medical information, and even set up and send notifications to family and friends.
 All on your smartphone.

 Purchasing travel insurance before you depart on a road trip or plane ride abroad should be part of your ‘Travel To-Do’ Checklist.
 Right up there with getting a yellow fever shot for your trip to the Amazon jungle, or ensuring you’ve packed enough clean socks and underwear.

 The reasons are simple, and really, they’re in your own selfish best interest.
-Don’t take a chance on being unprepared, for your children’s sake or your own.
+Prepare, for your children’s sake as well as your own.
 After all, planning for your next great family adventure is so much more exciting than paying the bills from your last trip’s misadventures.

 Pin for Later

 Disclosure: This post is sponsored by RBC Insurance.
+This post contains affiliate links.
 As always, all opinions and experiences are honest and my own.

 Photo Credits: C Laroye, Shutterstock